State's 4,044 new coronavirus cases highest in 2 months; deaths rise by 87

 Long-term care

-Forty-one percent of the deaths, 6,386 are residents and staff of long-term care, including 664 in Palm Beach County, which is second most in the state behind 829 in Miami-Dade in data through Friday.
-The state increase was 60 and Palm Beach County went up by 3.
+Forty-one percent of the deaths, 6,455 are residents and staff of long-term care, including 671 in Palm Beach County, which is second most in the state behind 834 in Miami-Dade.
+The state increase was 39 and Palm Beach County went up by 4.

 Nation

-New York has the most deaths in the nation at 33,337, with Johns Hopkins reporting no increase after a high of 799 in April.
+New York has the most deaths in the nation at 33,347, with Johns Hopkins reporting an increase of 10 after a high of 799 in April.
 Hopkins lists confirmed and probable deaths, with the latter not a positive case.

 Worldwide

-Cases increased by more than 400,000 the first time, 412,917,surpassing the previous record of 397,183 one day earlier, according to Worldometers.info.
+Cases increased by 372,651 after rising by more than 400,000 Friday the first time, 412,917, according to Worldometers.info.
 The world has been gaining 1 million cases every three days.

 Four European nations are in the top 10 as cases are surging at record levels and deaths are surging on the continent.
-The United Kingdom reported 136 additional deaths for 43,429 in fifth place with the record daily high 1,172, as well as 15,650, two days after a record 19,724.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 55 deaths and a record 10,010 cases.
-Spain moved into seventh place by 127 ahead of Peru, reporting 222 deaths and 12,169 cases, behind the record 14,087 on Sept.
-18. No. 9 France announced 178 as well as a record 25,086 cases one day after a 30,621.
+The United Kingdom reported 150 additional deaths for 43,579 in fifth place, the most since 159 on June 10 with the daily high 1,172, as well as 16,171 cases, three days after a record 19,724.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 47 deaths and a record 10,925 cases.
+No. 7 Spain moved is 73 ahead of Peru, reporting no data after 222 deaths and 12,169 cases, behind the record 14,087 on Sept.
+18. No. 9 France announced 89 deaths, as well as a record 32,427 cases, topping the record of 30,621 two days ago.

-Sweden, which has been doing "herd immunity" with no lockdown, reported 6 deaths and is at 5,918.
-Neighboring Norway reported no deaths to remain 278, as well as 65 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported no data Saturday and is at 5,918.
+Neighboring Norway reported no deaths for the second day in a row to remain 278, as well as 77 more cases.

 Scripps Only Content 2020